Eddy Arnold: Second career: The Nashville sound

-With the rise of rock and roll in the mid 1950s, Arnold's record sales began to decline, though fellow RCA Victor country recording artist Jim Reeves found a greater audience with popular-sounding string-laced arrangements.
+With the rise of rock and roll in the mid-1950s, Arnold's record sales began to decline, though fellow RCA Victor country recording artist Jim Reeves found a greater audience with popular-sounding string-laced arrangements.
 Arnold annoyed many in the country music establishment by recording with Hugo Winterhalter and his Orchestra at the RCA Victor Studios in New York.
 Winterhalter's pop-oriented arrangements of "The Cattle Call" and "The Richest Man (in the World)", however, helped to expand Arnold's appeal beyond its country music base.
 This style, pioneered by Reeves and Arnold, became known as the "Nashville Sound".
 During 1953, Arnold and Tom Parker had a dispute, and Arnold fired him.
 From 1954 to 1963, Arnold's performances were managed by Joe Csida; in 1964, Csida was replaced by Jerry Purcell.

 Arnold embarked on a second career that brought his music to a more diverse audience.
 In the summer of 1965, he had his first number-one country song in 10 years, "What's He Doing in My World" and struck gold again six months later with the song that became his most well-known, "Make the World Go Away", accompanied by pianist Floyd Cramer on piano and featuring the Anita Kerr Singers.
 As a result, Arnold's rendition became an international success.
 "Make The World Go Away" became his only top ten pop hit.

 Bill Walker's orchestra arrangements provided the lush background for 16 continuous successes sung by Arnold in the late 1960s.
 Arnold performed with symphony orchestras in New York City, Las Vegas, and Hollywood.
-He performed in Carnegie Hall for two concerts, and in the Coconut Grove in Los Angelos.
+He performed in Carnegie Hall for two concerts, and in the Coconut Grove in Los Angeles.
 In 1966, Arnold was inducted into the Country Music Hall of Fame, the youngest performer to receive the honor.
 The following year, Arnold was voted the first-ever awarded Country Music Association's Entertainer of the Year.
 Two years later, he released an autobiography named It's A Long Way From Chester County.

 Having been with RCA Victor since 1944, Arnold left the label in 1973 for MGM Records, where he recorded four albums, which included several top-40 successes.
 He returned to RCA in 1976 and recorded for the company for the remainder of his career.

 Later years and death

 During the 1980s, Arnold declared himself semi-retired, but he continued recording.
 In 1984, the Academy of Country Music awarded Arnold its Pioneer Award.
-His next album, You Don't Miss A Thing, was not released until 1991.
-Arnold performed road tours for several more years.
-By 1992, he had sold nearly 85 million records, and had a total of 145 weeks of number-one songs, more than any other singer.
+His next album, You Don't Miss A Thing, was released in 1991, and he toured for several more years.
+By 1992, he had sold nearly 85 million records, and had a total of 145 weeks of number-one songs, more weeks than any other singer.